10 Mistakes That Cost NRIs Lakhs When Selling Indian Property

 That's gone.

 New rule: flat 12.5% LTCG on the raw gain, no inflation adjustment.
-If you acquired the property before 1 April 2001, you can use the Fair Market Value as of that date as your cost — partial relief.
+If you acquired the property before 1 April 2001, you can use the Fair Market Value as of that date as your cost, partial relief.

 For recently bought flats the new regime is better (lower rate, indexation wasn't doing much anyway).
 For flats held 15–20 years, it often means MORE total tax despite the lower headline rate.

 A ₹2 crore sale on a flat bought for ₹30 lakh in 2008 is a ₹1.7 crore gain.
 At 12.5% that's ₹21.25 lakh before surcharge and cess.
-Under the old regime it might have landed closer to ₹14 lakh.
+Under the old regime (CII 2008-09=137 → 2024-25=363) the tax would land at approximately ₹24 lakh — making the new 12.5% flat rate slightly cheaper for this holding period.
 That delta decides whether selling this year is even worth it.

 Run your property TDS and capital-gain numbers in 60 seconds

-Mistake #4 — Not sourcing a TRC before the sale
+Mistake #4.
+Not sourcing a TRC before the sale

 DTAA Article 13 shapes India's right to tax your capital gain.
 Some country treaties assign taxing rights to your country of residence for certain share or property gains.
 But the Indian side won't apply treaty relief unless you produce a Tax Residency Certificate.